Global existence of weak solutions to viscoelastic phase separation: Part I Regular Case: Appendix

 However, we do not have independent a priori estimates for $\nabla\mu$ and $\nabla(A(\phi)q)$.
 This is due to the cross-diffusion structure in the $(\phi, q)$ subsystem.
-A typical technique to deal with such problems is to dominate the cross-diffusion by a diagonal diffusion, which is not possible in general in our case.
-To cure this problem we have introduced in \eqref{eq:full_model_deriv} a parameter $\kappa\in[0,1)$, i.e. $n(\phi):=\kappa n(\phi)$ which leads to our viscoelastic phase separation model \eqref{eq:full_model}.
+A typical technique to deal with such problems is to dominate the cross-diffusion by a diagonal diffusion.
+To cure this problem we have introduced in \eqref{eq:full_model_deriv} a parameter $\kappa\in[0,1)$, i.e. $n(\phi):=\kappa n(\phi)$ which leads to our final viscoelastic phase separation model \eqref{eq:full_model}.